dibyendumajumdar/ravi-compiler/docs/linear-ir.md

 ### `op_storeglobal`

 The `op_storeglobal` opcode is used to save a value to the `_ENV` table.
 By default Lua provides an up-value in the main chunk that references the `_ENV` table.
-But users can defined a local variable that overrides the default.
+But users can define a local `_ENV` variable that overrides the default.

 The `op_storeglobal` is akin to saving a value to a table, where the key is always a string constant and the table is usually an up-value.